Chart Color Schemes

 Armadale features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Armadale's dwelling structure, as per the latest Census, consisted of 25.5% houses and 74.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 16.9% houses and 83.1% other dwellings.
-Home ownership in Armadale stood at 30.8%, with mortgaged dwellings at 23.7% and rented ones at 45.5%.
+Armadale's dwelling structures in its latest Census report showed 25.5% houses and 74.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's figures of 16.9% houses and 83.1% other dwellings.
+Home ownership in Armadale stood at 30.8%, while mortgaged dwellings were at 23.7% and rented ones at 45.5%.
 The median monthly mortgage repayment was $2,479, higher than Melbourne metro's average of $2,287.
-The median weekly rent in Armadale was $421, slightly above Melbourne metro's figure of $425.
-Nationally, Armadale's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+Median weekly rent in Armadale was $421, slightly above Melbourne metro's figure of $425.
+Nationally, Armadale's mortgage repayments were significantly higher at $2,479 compared to the Australian average of $1,863, and rents were substantially higher at $421 against the national figure of $375.

 Frequently Asked Questions - Housing